 Micro-distillery means a facility using traditional distilling practices to produce less than 50,000 gallons of distilled spirits annually.

+Monthly period means the calendar months of any year.

 Nonprofit civic organization means an organization which is an exempt organization under section 501(c) or (d) of the Internal Revenue Code of 1986, as amended.

 Package goods retailer means a person licensed pursuant to O.C.G.A. §3-3-10(a)(7) to sell alcoholic beverages in unbroken packages for consumption off premises.